 And that’s what I usually do when I have a late lunch, followed by a morning of fasting and having little time to spare.

 I usually eat them with the regular addons: meaning an egg on top and crips on the side.
-I love to dip the chips into the sauce (which usually means I need a second batch of it) and to roll them with melting cheese.
-I must say it goes along well with a beer (or panache if you want to cut on the alcohol content and sweeten the whole ordeal) and needs no desert to top it off.
+I love to dip the chips into the sauce (which usually means I need a second batch of it) and to roll them with the melting cheese.
+I must say it goes along well with a beer (or panache if you want to cut on the alcohol content and sweeten the whole ordeal) and needs no dessert to top it off.

 I can’t say it’s a Michelin meal, but it has flavour and content.
-But it’s not the only one, so this article will have follow ups soon!
+But it’s not the only one, so this article will have follow-ups soon!